Anti-Iranian sentiment: Iran–Iraq War

 In December 2006, Hussein said he would take responsibility "with honour" for any attacks on Iran using conventional or chemical weapons during the 1980–1988 war, but he took issue with charges he ordered attacks on Iraqis.

 On the execution day, Hussein said, "I spent my whole life fighting the infidels and the intruders, [...]
 I destroyed the invaders and the Persians."
 He also stressed that the Iraqis should fight the Americans and the Persians.
 Mowaffak al Rubiae, Iraq's National Security adviser, who was a witness to Hussein's execution described him as repeatedly shouting "down with Persians."
 Hussein built an anti-Iranian monument called Hands of Victory in Baghdad in 1989 to commemorate his declaration of victory over Iran in the Iran-Iraq war (though the war is generally considered a stalemate).
 After his fall, it was reported that the new Iraqi government had organized the Committee for Removing Symbols of the Saddam Era and that the Hands of Victory monument had begun to be dismantled.
 However, the demolition was later halted.

-2019 protests
+2019 Iraqi protests

 Since 2019, anti-Iranian unrest has spiked in Iraq as Iran was blamed for sectarianism and political interferences.
 This has transcended into football during the 2022 FIFA World Cup qualification, with Iran and Iraq shared each win after two games.

-After the overthrow of Saddam Hussein, these two Shia countries have built close relations.